I had promised Randy and Marty that I would come by the Maranatha house that afternoon after my physics lab.

 As I walked into the MCM House that afternoon I noticed fresh flowers on the mantle of the fireplace and to my left I could see the large meeting room set up with about 200 chairs with a stage, band equipment, and audio speakers.

-At this point in my life, some thirty years later I would ask, “Where is the money coming from to do this for a college ministry of all things?”
+At this point in my life, some thirty years later I would ask, “Where is the money coming for all these nice things?”
 But the only impression it made on me then was, “Wow, this is a very, very nice place, much nicer than the house I grew up in.”

 Sam, the associate pastor and Marty the MCM administrator stood waiting on me in the meeting room area.
 As they stood up to shake my hands Bob Weiner came walking out of the office to my left with another man, a tall, muscular guy with almost jet black long hair parted down the middle in the style of the time.
 Bob slapped me on the back and asked me how things were going.